pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 `specify → plan → tasks → implement`

 Features are synthesized by partitioning the ordered user story list into contiguous feature slices.
 Each boundary between features is a deliberate cut in the user story sequence.
-The final structure of each feature must follow Reference 1 — Feature Subtemplate.
+The final structure of each feature must follow Reference FS — Feature Subtemplate.

 ---